alup/puppet-rbenv/README.md

 `rbenv rehash` is performed each time a new ruby or a new gem is installed.

-You can use the `set_default` parameter to set an interpreter as the default one for the given user.
-Please note that only one default is allowed, duplicate resources will be defined if you specify multiple default ruby version.
+You can use the `global => true` parameter to set an interpreter as the default (`rbenv global`) one for the given user.
+Please note that only one global is allowed, duplicate resources will be defined if you specify multiple global ruby version.

 You can also provide a custom build definition to ruby-build by specifying a `source` that can either be a `puppet:` source or